• Skip to primary navigation

 Perfect pie Crust

-Pie Crust is really pretty easy to make.
-The trick is to remember to be gentle and to handle it as little as possible.
+1. Be gentle and handle the dough as little as possible.
 Overworking the dough and handling it too much will pretty much guarantee a tough crust.
-Today I’m going to share with you my Perfect Pie Crust Tutorial for flaky and tender pie crust every time!

 How To Make Pie Crust